TShentu/MyTestRepo/apps/README.md

 - During the 'waiting to submit' state, you can continue to submit commits to modify your TAC.
 GitBot will recheck the TAC file and update the PR status upon receiving a new commit.

-- Once your PR passes all checks, it will be automatically merged into the `beclab:main`.
+- Once your PR passes all checks, it will be automatically merged into the `beclab/apps:main`.
 The application will be listed on Market after a while.

 - If you encounter any issues during the submission process, feel free to reach out to the Terminus team or seek assistance from the community.